gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 This time we're using a different box type so that we won't have to use as much water.
 We'll use a dodecahedron box at 1.2 nm out in each direction from the methane.
-First create the box:
+First, create the box:

 ``` shell
 $ gmx editconf -f methane.pdb -bt dodec -d 1.2 -o box.gro